Common Causes of Equine Lameness | Treatments and Prevention

 Complete upward fixation of the patella with its distinctive posture abnormalities is the most common cause of mechanical lameness, although it can be due to fibrotic myopathy of the semitendinosus muscle or limitations due to annular ligaments, adhesions, or severe fibrosis.

-- Analgesics are unresponsive in treating full upward fixation of the patella.
-Although pain-related lameness is commonly treated with systemic or local analgesics and anti-inflammatory medications.
-Some causes of lameness result in extremely distinct and well-described gait.
+Analgesics are unresponsive in treating full upward fixation of the patella.
+Although pain-related lameness is commonly treated with systemic or local analgesics and NSAID anti-inflammatory medications.
+Some causes of lameness result in extremely distinct and well-described changes to the horses gait.

 - The afflicted leg is swiftly pushed back and down before the conclusion of the protraction phase in fibrotic myopathy.
 Creating the appearance that the foot "slaps down" on the ground.
-You can mostly notice during walks.
+You can mostly notice this during the walking stage.